StingrayCZ/End-to-End-Encryption-Protocol-for-IEEE-802.15.4-Stage-II-/ARRAY OF POINTS (ver FINAL).md

         }
         else
         {
             return 66; // End of program.
+It never happend, perhaps...
-It shouldn't happens }
+        }
     }